 Benzodiazepines (e.g., Xanax, Valium) work well and quickly.
 Unfortunately, they are highly habit-forming and should be prescribed sparingly.
 They also cause acute drowsiness and have serious withdrawal effects.

-These evidence based methods of therapy have the potential to greatly improve your quality of life and help mitigate your anxious thoughts.
-Working with licensed mental health professional will partner with you to help you achieve your goals of overcoming anxiety.
+These evidence-based methods of therapy have the potential to greatly improve your quality of life and help mitigate your anxious thoughts.
+It should be noted that you will often find therapists who integrate more than one type of treatment depending on the needs of the client.
+For example, it is not uncommon for a therapist who primarily uses psychodynamic principles to introduce certain CBT concepts into their work.
+Whatever type of therapy you choose, you can be sure that working with a licensed mental health professional will help you achieve your goals of overcoming anxiety.